 GLOSSARY

-This is a list of abbreviations, acronyms, and definitions used in the Community Choices Waiver Manual Chapter.
+This is a list of abbreviations, acronyms, and definitions used in the Community Choices Waiver (CCW) Manual Chapter.

 Abuse – The infliction of physical or mental injury, or actions which may reasonably be expected to inflict physical injury, on an adult by other parties, including, but not limited to, such means as sexual abuse, abandonment, isolation, exploitation, or extortion of funds, or other things of value.
 (La.
 R.S.
 15:1503)